 Chapel students are well prepared for the academic challenges of high school.
 Our graduates attend top Catholic high schools, and many are admitted with scholarships and honors in English.

-"I firmly believe that Chapel is the diamond of the archdiocese and the one of the top schools in the state.
+"I firmly believe that Chapel is the diamond of the Los Angeles Archdiocese and one of the top schools in the state.
 We have won two Academic Decatthlon State Championships and currently are home to the AJHD National Grammar Champion."

-Mrs. Barbara Moldavon teaches Junior High Language Arts daily in the 8th grade classroom .
-The 2019-2020 school year marks her twenty-second year in that role.
-Ms. August serves as an aide for 6-8, so students receive consistent, timely feedback that helps them learn and grow.
-Students are offered a rich curriculum in grammar, writing, drama, speech, vocabulary acquisition, literature and reading comprehension.
+Mrs. Barbara Moldavon teaches Junior High Language Arts daily in the 8th grade classroom.
+The 2020-2021 school year marks her twenty-third year in that role.
+Ms. August serves as an aide for 6th-8th, so students receive consistent, timely feedback that helps them learn and grow.
+Students are offered a rich curriculum in grammar, writing, speech, vocabulary acquisition, literature and reading comprehension.
 In addition to standard textbooks, the curriculum includes three novels per year and the following Scholastic periodicals: Junior Scholastic, Action, and Scope.
 Lessons are Common Core standard-based and presented with the state of the art technology including individual interactive clickers for immediate assessment, Apple TV, document cameras, iPads, and laptops.
 Lessons are enriched with the use of extensive interactive Internet resources and http://www.loyolapress.com/voyages-in-english-2011-student.htm (This site is a companion to the English text and offers games and resources for students to practice grammar and mechanics.
 Students may download the grammar handbook as well.)
 Additionally classes include resources from Brainpop, American Rhetoric, Grammaruntied, Guide to Grammar and Writing,Youtube for teachers, Flocabulary, TED-ed.com, and vocabtest.com.
 Students at Cathedral Chapel are provided subscriptions to Quizhub and 24/7 access to online Scholastic magazines, and Brainpop, so they can practice skills at home and on weekends.

 The classroom library contains a variety of hardback and paperback books, audio books, and magazines that students may check out for reading at home.
 During the year the students read the following books in order: